akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 ### Methods
 <a name="DynamicSOQLConditionBlock_Methods">

-The following are methods for DynamicSOQL.
+The following are methods for DynamicSOQLConditionBlock.
 All are instance methods.

 - **addCondition** <br>
 `addCondition(DynamicSOQLCondition condition): DynamicSOQLConditionBlock` <br>